KTP8/FinAlDash/financial-dashboard/README.md

 ## Introduction:

-This project is a financial dashboard website that provides key financial metrics, market trends, and secuirty information relevant to UK based investors.
+This project is a financial dashboard website that provides key financial metrics, market trends, and secuirty information to provide substance for UK based investors to conduct personal risk assesments.
 The purpose of this page is to serve as a blog/brief introductory to investing by outlining the key market indictaors that investors must monitor as well as the security threats posed by investing/use of online financial services.
 The finanical dashboard website also includes links to useful resources such as yahoo finance (for investment metrics) and action fraud (for reporting security threats).

 *Financial Dashboard is a site which focuses on linking both experienced and novice investors with the information and tools which will help them to remain risk adverse and make informed investment decisions.*